 We arrive back at Cheeca Lodge in plenty of time to take to take advantage of the many exciting and fun experiences offered at the resort, or best of all, just relax by the ocean or by one of the heated swimming pools, and luxuriate in the warmth of south Florida.

 Tonight we treat you to bay side dining at the Islamorada Fish Company, a local favorite featuring freshly caught seafood as well as a great selection of non-fish appetizers and entrees.

 Biking: 17 or 24 miles.
 Easy

 After another leisurely breakfast, we are back on our bikes riding south along a series of narrow causeways.
 We cross several of the keys in the middle chain such as Conch Key, Long Key, Fiesta Key and Lower Matecumbe.
 On either side of you, and for miles ahead, are the emerald waters of the Florida Sound and Atlantic Ocean.
 Surely this must be one of the prettiest bike rides in the world.
 Today we include a fascinating visit to the Dolphin Research Center where we can get up close to dolphins and sea lions and learn about some of the amazing research being done.
-Tonight’s destination is the elegant Hawks Cay Resort on Duck Key.
-We arrive early enough to take full advantage of all this resort has to offer.
-Perhaps try your hand at kayaking, stand-up paddle boarding, or treat yourself again to some well-deserved relaxation by their private lagoon or indulge yourself at the Calm Waters Spa.
-Then, after a wonderful dinner, you can enjoy an evening refreshment sitting by their poolside tiki bar.
+Tonight’s destination is the new Courtyard by Marriott in Marathon where we arrive early enough to enjoy their beautiful pool and patio bar, maybe lounge bayside in a hammock, and later enjoy rooms that all feature bayside views and balconies.

 Biking: 26 miles: Easy